vv1ck/Auto-claimer-TikTok/README.md

 Guess the password for Instgram accounts
 -
 Tool features :
-- It has 5 mods:
+- It has 2 mods:
-- 1- Check combolist username:password
-- 2- Checking for list passwords on one user
-- 3- (Random check) you put list passwords and the tool checks them on random users from there (you choose the length of the user (quadruple / triple / binary)
-- 4- (Random Check 2) Same as No. 3, but here your put one password not  combolist,(Its purpose, it is possible that the password you set is linked to one of the accounts that are checked by the tool)
-- 5- (Auto Check) You don't need usernames or passwords, the tool creates all that automatically, you just have to specify the length of the username
+- 1- You enter a user name and a session edi from starting the tool, the tool will check the user name continuously until it becomes available, then the tool will put the user name on your account
+- 2- You enter a file containing usernames and also a file containing a list of session hands, then the tool runs, the tool checks all usernames and when one is available, you move it to one of the accounts that you put them in the session hands file
-- Uses proxies (http/s and socks4/5)
+- Uses proxies (http/s )
-- fishing place:
-- • The good in the file
-- • Banned in the file
-- • secure in file
-- In the event that the tool finds a good account, it will withdraw the cookies and put it in the file with the account information, so that if you hit Secure, you can enter the account through the cookies + withdraw the email and the number to the account
 - Support all devices
 -----------------------
 install in kali linux :